 First, my youngest son Coltan was diagnosed with a Congenital Cystic Adenomatoid Malfunction, which is a fancy way of saying that he had cysts forming in one of his lungs, and would require major surgery at some point.

 Then, just over 3 months later, my oldest son Noah was diagnosed with Acute Lymphoblastic Leukemia.
 We were understandably devastated by this turn of events, and life became more about surviving rather than thriving.

-We had 3 children, 2 of which had serious medical conditions that required major surgeries, as well as daily doses of chemo, frequent visits to the nearest Children’s Hospital which was an hour and a half away, as well as monthly, 5 day rounds of steroids which were absolute hell.
+We had 3 children at the time, 2 of which had serious medical conditions that required major surgeries, as well as daily doses of chemo, frequent visits to the nearest Children’s Hospital which was an hour and a half away, as well as monthly, 5 day rounds of steroids which were absolute hell.

-At this point, I had plenty of reasons not to take care of myself, but I refused to take this as an excuse.
+At this point I had plenty of reasons to abandon my fitness goals, but I refused to take this as an excuse.

 After all, if I didn’t make the time to take care of myself, how could I expect to take care of my family properly?

 How could I expect to be an example to my wife and kids if I just gave up on the things that were important to me?

 How could I inspire my clients to take care of themselves and prioritize their health and fitness in the face of difficulties if I refused to do the same?